kwardynski/textbook_solutions/Elixir/Genetic Algorithms in Elixir/README.md

 Chromosome - At the most basic level, a chromosome is a single solution to a genetic problem.
 It is a series of genes consisting of values called _alleles_.

 ### Using Behaviours to Model Problems
-Elixir doesn't feature abstract classses, interfaces, or traits like traditional object-oriented languages.
-Instead, abstraciton can be implemented using _behaviours_.
+Elixir doesn't feature abstract classes, interfaces, or traits like traditional object-oriented languages.
+Instead, abstraction can be implemented using _behaviours_.
 We will define 3 callbacks to help with our framework:
 - Genotype: `@callback genotype :: Chromosome.t`
     - Chromosome.t is the custom type build in the previous section.
     - This means `genotype/0` must return a `%Chromosome{}` struct.